 To view Wertheim Village's website, please click here.

-With more than 110 boutiques, Wertheim Village is host to renowned brands such as Baldessarini, Boss, Strenesse and Steiff and famous international designer names Bally, Belstaff, Escada, Longchamp, Roberto Cavalli and Versace, among many others.
+With more than 110 boutiques, Wertheim Village is host to renowned brands such as Baldessarini, Boss, Strenesse and Steiff and celebrated international designer names Bally, Belstaff, Escada, Longchamp, Roberto Cavalli and Versace, among many others.